CONCLUSIONS I TICS TALK SOLUTEL: SECURE TrainingMaria Cruz Alcocer

 - Secure users, data, applications:

-Protect users, data, and cloud applications from compromised accounts, malware, and data breaches.
-Enable compliance with CIPA (Internet Child Protection Act) and HIPAA (Health Insurance Portability and Liability Act).
+Protect cloud users, data, and applications from compromised accounts, malware, and data breaches.
+Enable compliance with CIPA (Children’s Internet Protection Act) and HIPAA (Health Insurance Portability and Accountability Act).

 - Enable safe use: